JieyuWu/ToyotaMod/Tuning.md

 # Lateral Tuning

-### Quick INDI tuning strategy
+### INDI tuning strategy
+ - Vary one parameter at a time, by less than 10%, finding lower and upper edges of stability.
+ - Use a road you travel often and know well, with straights and curves, and excellent lane markings on both sides.
- - Start with moderate values for outer (angle error) and inner (rate error) loops, Prius values: inner 4, outer 3
+ - Start with moderate values for outer (angle error) and inner (rate error) loops,  like the Prius's outer 3, inner 4.
- - Avoid instability: jerky over-steering, oscillations, or sloppy lane keeping
+ - Avoid instability: wobble, sloppy lane keeping, entering or exiting corners poorly, oscillating or jerky steering.

- - Change one parameter by less than 10% at a time, with clean experiments on the same road segment and speed.
- - Tune actuator delay first.
-Lowest value that enters and exits curves on time.
+1. CRITICAL: Tune actuator delay first.
+Enter and exit curves dead center, no wobble on straights.
- - Tune actuator effectiveness.
-Lowest value without oversteering - may vary with speed.
+2. Tune actuator effectiveness.
+Lowest value without oversteering.
+May vary with speed.
- - Tune time constant.
+3. Tune time constant.
 Lowest value with smooth actuation.
- - Tune inner loop (steer rate error gain).
-Highest value with steady corrections on curves.
+4. Tune inner loop (steer rate error gain).
+Highest value with smooth corrections on curves.
- - Tune outer loop (steer error gain).
+5. Tune outer loop (steer error gain).
 Highest value with smooth corrections on straights.

 ### Notes on INDI tuning parameters
 * steerActuatorDelay
-  * Controls from on plan forecast
   * Plan(now + steerActuatorDelay) -> Vehicle Model -> Desired Steer Output
+  * Emits controls ahead on plan
   * Crude
     * If turning too early, decrease steerActuatorDelay
     * If turning too late, increase steerActuatorDelay
+    * On straight section, vary in small steps away from best guess until the plan wobbles left and right.
   * Fine
     * Steer torque, pose yaw are proportional
     * Normalize torque and yaw signals